Skip to content ↓

 Here at Churchdown School we are committed to Internet Safety.

-The Internet is an amazing place, it allows everyone to communicate, do research, play games, listen to music, watch films, and even read Shakespeare or check the football results.
+The Internet is an amazing place.
+It allows everyone to communicate, do research, play games, listen to music, watch films, and even read Shakespeare or check the football results.
 We just need to act responsibly when we are online.

 The Rules: